 That being said, you can still get access to it, and use it.

-First, you will need to clone the proper repository which is here.
+First, you will need to clone the proper repository.
 That is a clone of the official Camunda Platform Docker repository, and a special

 % git clone https://github.com/camunda-community-hub/docker-camunda-bpm-platform/tree/swagger

 should do it for you.